OliverMead/mazer-hs/README.md

 a project I started in C.
 I believe that functional programming is better suited to this task, so I am using Haskell.
+Update: this code is not good Haskell and should not be used for reference, I will replace it eventually.
 ## Building
 This project uses the [stack](https://docs.haskellstack.org/en/stable/build_command/) build system.
 ## Implementation